zuozhenggh/learning-library/developer-library/integration-soa-workshop/3-process-order-using-composite.md

    - Configure Pipeline and Proxy using Pipeline template.
    - Test your application end-to-end.

-You will leverage the validatePayment service you built in Chapter 2.
+You will leverage the validatePayment service you built in previous module.
 At the end of this module, your solution will look similar to the following process flow diagram:

 ![](images/3/Module3-SOA.png)